fairlydurable/ipchain-part2/Notes.md

     in the convenience 'sourceDir'.
 It will house all your source files for this package.
 If the package is 'io.temporal.myfirstproject', the directory is named 'myfirstproject'.
- 4. **Create a (dangerous) link**.
+ 4. **Create a hop**.
-    Create a way to hop back to the root of your project.
+    Create a way to hop back to the root of your project like:
-    'ln -s ../../../../../.. root'
-    This assumes your folder structure is:
-    project-folder/src/main/java/io/temporal/package_name
-    CAUTION: You must remove this link before compiling.
+    'alias hop pushd ../../../../../..'
+    Do not use symbolic links.
+They will create infinite loops with Maven compilation.
  5. **Create test infrastructure**.
     Optionally repeat steps 4 and 5 for tests: project-folder/src/test/java/io/temporal